glwagner/dedaLES/docs/source/closures/anisotropic_minimum_dissipation.rst

     \hat{\d}_i = \sqrt{C_i} \Delta_i \d_i

 for 'filter width' :math:`\Delta_i` and Poincaré constant :math:`C_i`.
-A key feature of AMD is inclusion of a direction-dependent, anisotropic filter width :math:`\Delta_i`.
-Nominally, the filter width is some constant factor of the grid spacing in the :math:`i^{\r{th}}` direction.
+A key feature of the AMD scheme is the direction-dependent, anisotropic filter width :math:`\Delta_i`.
+The filter width is typically defined as a multiple of the grid spacing in the :math:`i^{\r{th}}` direction.
 In principle, the Poincaré constant :math:`C_i` depends on the discretization method used in each direction.
-Because dedaLES is spectral in all directions, we use a single Poincaré constant constant :math:`C_i = C`, so that :math:`\nu_e^\dagger` becomes
+Because dedaLES is spectral in all directions, we use one single Poincaré constant constant :math:`C_i = C`, so that :math:`\nu_e^\dagger` becomes

 .. math::